 Their biography, A Very Dangerous Woman: Martha Wright and Women’s Rights, was published by University of Massachusetts Press in July 2004.

 His second history-based book, Arsenic and Clam Chowder: Murder in Gilded Age New York, was published in 2010 by SUNY Press.
 It attempts to answer the question: "Who Put the Arsenic in Mrs. Bliss's Chowder?"
 At the murder trial on which the book is based, at the time the longest trial in the history of New York City, the prosecution and defense had very different answers to that question.
+Several years after the publication of Arsenic and Clam Chowder, he learned more about the alleged murderer's trip to Alaska on the Klondike Gold Rush.
+This led to a brief sequel, Mary Alice Finds Love in the Yukon, published as an Amazon ebook in 2018.
+Both books were based largely on period newspaper accounts.

 In 2011, Jim returned to popular science with Rising Force: The Magic of Magnetic Levitation, an exciting look at maglev in all its forms, including flying frogs, floating globes, implanted heart pumps, and high-speed trains.
 It includes both the flying broomsticks of Harry Potter and the Wicked Witch of the West and the broomsticks flying down a real manufacturing line in Birmingham, Alabama.
 It's a book that's literally uplifting!